Differential KO-theory: constructions, computations, and applications: Recollections on topological -theory

 \item For any bundle over a closed Riemannian manifold after stabilizing, there is a unitary connection on the bundle whose Chern-Weil form is the harmonic representative of the Chern character of the bundle \cite[Corollary 5.1]{SSu1}.

 \item From \cite{SSu3} one has the following results involving the Todd genus Td.
 A cohomology class $c$ in $H^{\rm even}(X, \QQ)$ is the Chern character of a complex bundle over $X$ if and only for every closed even-dimensional stable almost complex mapping to $X$, $V \xrightarrow{f}X$, the integral $\int_X f^* c {\rm Td} V$ is an integer.
-A similar statement holds for the transgressed $\ch$ in $U$, odd-dimensional closed stable almost complex structures in $X$, elements in $H^{\rm odd}(X, \QQ)$ and maps $X\to U$. \end{enumerate} \end{remark}

-We will address the real, i.e., KO-theoretic, counterparts to the above via the use of the Atiyah-Hirzebruch spectral sequence (AHSS) in Section \ref{Sec-AHSS-KOhat}.
-Thus our statements will not necessarily be presented in the above form.
+A similar statement holds for the transgressed $\ch$ in $U$, odd-dimensional closed stable almost complex structures in $X$, elements in $H^{\rm odd}(X, \QQ)$ and maps $X\to U$. \end{enumerate} We will address the image of the Pontrjagin character form using the Atiyah-Hirzebruch spectral sequence (AHSS) in Section \ref{Sec-AHSS-KOhat}.
+Our techniques work equally well in the complex case and can be used to give a characterization of Chern character forms.
+In the holomorphic setting and for holomorphic K-theory, this question is central to Hodge theory.
+Indeed, one version of the Hodge conjecture asserts that all harmonic forms of type $(p,p)$, taking rational values on cycles, can be realized as a component of the Chern character of some holomorphic vector bundle.
+We wonder if our spectral sequence detects all such obstructions on forms, or whether there are additional obstructions in moving to the holomorphic category. \end{remark}

 As 2-torsion is central to KO-theory, we include the following discussion which seems to have been somewhat ignored in the literature.

 \begin{remark}[Whitney sum formula for Pontrjagin classes] The total Pontrjagin class $p(E \oplus E')$ of a Whitney sum is congruent to $p(E)p(E')$ modulo elements of order 2, i.e., $2\big(p(E \oplus E')- p(E) p( E')\big)=0$.
 The proof (e.g., from \cite[Theorem 15.3]{MiS}) simply ignores the 2-torsion arising from the odd Chern classes altogether.
 In fact, keeping the 2-torsion is not so bad to identify.
 This has been worked out in \cite{Th62}\cite{Br}.
 Let $E$ be a real $n$-dimensional vector bundle over a paracompact space $X$.
 Associated with $E$ are the Pontrjagin classes